yujie123jw/sample-apps/demo-node-chat/README.md

 # Description
 Apcera Chat, is a simple chat program written in Node.js that reads and writes chat data from MySQL.
-[Check out the blog post here] (https://www.apcera.com/blog/showcasing-apcera-cloud-platform-nodejs-and-socketio)
+[Check out the blog post here.] (https://www.apcera.com/blog/showcasing-apcera-cloud-platform-nodejs-and-socketio)

 #Screenshot